- 1What Is Colestipol?

 To ensure the safe and effective use of Colestipol, it is important to provide information on the following conditions.

-Pregnancy and breastfeeding - Intake of Colestipol does not harm the recommended dose.
-However, it does affect the absorption of certain vitamins such as A, D, E, and K that are necessary during pregnancy and the lactation period.
+Pregnancy and Breastfeeding - Intake of Colestipol does not harm the recommended dose.
+However, it does affect the absorption of certain vitamins, such as A, D, E, and K, which are necessary during pregnancy and the lactation period.

 Pediatric - Colestipol is contraindicated for use in children younger than 18 years of age because it may interfere with the absorption of fat-soluble vitamins necessary for growth and development.